ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/column-state/index.md

 - Pivot
 - Column Order

-This section details how such state items can be changed.
+This section details how such state items can be manipulated without having to update Column Definitions.

 ## Save and Apply State {#save-and-apply}